dhis2/design-system/organisms/transfer.md

 The selection list empty state informs the user that they have not yet selected any options.

-Both empty states can be cutomised.
+Both empty states can be customized.
 The available options empty state is more useful to the user, so focus efforts on making this an informative and useful empty message.

 ### Error